Skip to content

 This bicycle beast meant danger for these sheep

-Talking about sheep, I entered a small restaurant where the owner had painstakingly built model of a ship.
+Talking about sheep, I entered a small restaurant where the owner had painstakingly built a model of a ship.
 If I understood correctly, he needed some 6 months for the project.

 Ship